Colleen Davis

-Colleen Davis (née Carroll; born 1979/1980) is an American politician and a member of the Democratic Party serving as the Delaware State Treasurer.
+Colleen Davis (née Carroll; born 1979 or 1980) is an American politician and a member of the Democratic Party serving as the Delaware State Treasurer since 2019.

+Early life and career

 As a child, Davis moved from the suburbs of Baltimore, Maryland to Sussex County, Delaware, where she grew up.
 She graduated from Indian River High School in 1998 and attended Philadelphia University on a soccer scholarship.
 Prior to running for office, she worked as a financial consultant for medical systems.
 In 2016, she moved to Dagsboro, Delaware with her husband Anthony and their three children.

+Political career

-Davis ran for State Treasurer in the 2018 elections and defeated incumbent Republican Ken Simpler.
+Davis ran for Delaware State Treasurer in the 2018 elections as a member of the Democratic Party.
+She defeated incumbent Republican Ken Simpler.
 Her victory was a major upset and was one of several losses for prominent Republicans in Delaware.
 She was sworn into office on January 1, 2019.

+During her first term, Davis developed and advocated for House Bill 205, the legislation that created Delaware EARNS, a retirement savings program for small business employees that was signed into law by Governor John Carney in 2022.
+Registration for Delaware EARNS opened in July 2024, and the program surpassed $1 million in total assets by January 2025.

+Davis ran for reelection in 2022 and defeated the Republican nominee, Greg Coverdale.
+She was sworn into office for her second term on January 1, 2023.